 G. de P. — The Vedantists have one more curious illustration.
 It is quaint.
 A man at eventide is walking along a path.
 In front of him there is a hill.
 On the top of the hill, against the evening sky, he sees a hare, and he sees that that hare has horns — two horns sticking up out of its head.
 At first glance, he is positive that the hare has two horns.
 He looks again and he sees that the long ears of the hare are what he mistook for horns.

 That is the idea of maya, illusion.
 The actual hare was there with its long ears, but the percipient consciousness misunderstood, misinterpreted what was seen, misrepresented the actuality, and consequently caused or took or received an illusory impression of the thing that was.

-Student — Before leaving the seven principles, may I ask a question?
-One thing that has been very difficult to understand.
+Student — One thing that has been very difficult to understand.
 I think we clearly understand that there is one state of consciousness streaming along, but in The Secret Doctrine and elsewhere in the Instructions, HPB very explicitly points out that an adept can divide himself into the three states, three definite states, without killing himself, she says, and can send one away, and remain in another, and yet throw out a third.
 And then after death there is the sheath or kama-rupa which after a while according to the Masters' teachings gets a consciousness of its own, in a sort of way reflected.
 Now my point is that it seems possible to separate them as if there were really divisions between the principles in some way, and yet at the same time, we feel that there is a unity.